-Boris Johnson’s ‘Operation Moonshot’ envisions weekly covid tests for everyone in Britain
+Boris Johnson’s ‘Operation Moonshot’ envisions weekly coronavirus tests for every person in Britain

 These errors are not negligible.
 “There’s a massive economic harm,” Deeks said.
 “There’s massive inconvenience.”

-In Britain, a person who tests positive for covid-19 today is required to self-isolate for at least 10 days — and everyone in their household, adults and children, must do the same for 14 days.
+In Britain, a person who tests positive for the coronavirus is required to self-isolate for at least 10 days — and everyone in their household, adults and children, must do the same for 14 days.

-Adam Finn, a professor of pediatrics at Bristol University who is studying the efficacy of current testing, said that false positives and negatives were important when diagnosing someone in the hospital, but less critical in the context of mass screening.
+Adam Finn, a professor of pediatrics at Bristol University who is studying the efficacy of current testing, said that false positives and negatives were important when diagnosing someone in the hospital but less critical in the context of mass screening.

 “Clearly, you want a test that is as good as it can be, but you’re not after perfection or anything close to perfection,” Finn told the BBC.
 “What you’re after is something that is quick and easy to do and actually cheap, so that it’s in abundant supply and actually affordable.”